xa1d3n/petScheduler/README.md

 # Features / Requirements

-  1. For any day that doesn't already have a schedule you will initialize one using the PetPocketbook API (instructions below)
-  2. Save that schedule and display it anytime someone views that same day
-  3. Allow the user to choose what date they would like to view (default is today)
+  1. Allow the user to choose what date they would like to view (default is today)
-  4. Show a schedule for the given day (see Wireframe A for reference)
+  2. Show a schedule for the given day (see Wireframe A for reference)
     * Avatar images should reflect what type of pet the appointment is for
-  5. Allow users to drag and drop appointments from one time frame to any other
+  3. Allow users to drag and drop appointments from one time frame to any other
-  6. Make the page mobile friendly (see Wireframe B for reference)
+  4. Make the page mobile friendly (see Wireframe B for reference)
-  7. Allow users to delete an appointment by dragging the appointment over the trash icon (doesn't apply to mobile)
+  5. Allow users to delete an appointment by dragging the appointment over the trash icon (doesn't apply to mobile)

   * There is a base React Component called Schedule in app/javascript/components/.
-  * There is a rails controller called Schedule
   * Pet avatar images are in app/assets/images
-  * API key: `jQkI63suJhqd3DtL`

 # Wireframes